lareza-farhan-wanaghi/metrodata-academy-sibkm-devsecops-task-3/readme.md

 	<img src="_resources/b890bad82d02671a9bbb6e6a174d7824.png" width="75%"/>

-3. Reza then created a file in the repository, added it to the staging area, and checked the status before committing the change:
+3. Next, they created a file within the repository, added it to the staging area using the `git add` command, and checked its status before committing the changes using the `git status` command.

 	<img src="_resources/Screenshot%202023-09-03%20at%2015.15.26.png" width="75%"/>